NeuroTechX/ntx_slack_archive/eegdata.md

  >Joel was setting up a headset to test these on Friday but I didn't verify the data, if you want to wait, I can ask Joel to email me the data he collects and post here

+8/28/2017 11:45 AM

+ **omer** :

+ >Thanks aj , that''s very helpful, If you can ask him that would be great, did you connect to to open BCI?